Need a Good Read? Try The Book of Henry

 - Violence/Frightening/Intense: Bullying; Susan plays a violent videogame; seizures; a child dies in his mother's arms; guns are purchased illegally and are loaded and aimed; reckless driving; a suicide by gunshot is heard offscreen.

 Drugs/Alcohol: Sheila says she and Susan are "going to get so drunk"; wine drinking; Henry makes a drinking gesture and accuses Susan of enabling Sheila's alcoholism; Susan advises Henry to concentrate less on academics and to take up a bad habit.

 RECOMMENDED FOR: Older teens and adults who are willing to stick with the story as it takes some unexpected turns and shifts its focus from one character to another.

 NOT RECOMMENDED FOR: Viewers—especially younger audiences—who have difficulty with stories suggesting sexual abuse and characters who struggle with alcoholism and disease.

-The Book of Henry, directed by Colin Trevorrow, opens in theaters June 16, 2017.
+The Book of Henry, directed by Colin Trevorrow, opened in theaters June 16, 2017; available for home viewing October 3, 2017.
 It runs 105 minutes and stars Naomi Watts, Jaeden Leiberher, Jacob Tremblay, Sarah Silverman, Lee Pace, Maddie Ziegler and Dean Norris.
 Watch the trailer for The Book of Henry here.

 Publication date: June 15, 2017